coreyzev/Resume/readme.md

 ## Experience

-**Scholastic Inc.**
+**Partners+simons**

 	Front-end Developer
+	Boston, MA
-	Watertown, MA	July 2012 – Present
+	December 2013 – Present

-> With a focus on front end development, information visualization design, and document design, I assisted the Hosting & Operations and Enterprise Services departments.
-Working with engineers and management to put together visuals which would serve as a portal of information for external departments.
+> I am responsible for front end, responsive web development.
+My main responsibilities include coding HTML5, CSS3, and JavaScript.
+My cross-industry experience place me in an excellent position to work with designers and other creatives to create a cohesive digital experience.

+> Partners+simons is a brand communications company that generates unambiguous business outcomes for clients in the health, financial services and technology sectors.

 **ZevDesigns**

 	Boston, MA
 	Present

-> In the freelance branch of my work I work with small businesses, start-ups, and individuals, who are looking for web design & administration, print work,branding or photography.**Boston Young Creatives**	Lead & Organizer
+> In the freelance branch of my work I work with small businesses, start-ups, and individuals, who are looking for web design & administration, print work, branding or photography.

+**Boston Young Creatives**

+	Lead & Organizer
 	Boston, MA
 	June 2012 – Present

-> A meetup.com group with over 700 members, 30+ attending each social meet up.
-The group’s mission is to encourage a communicative environment where creatives from every field know what to expect when working with each other professionally.**nSphere Inc.**
+> A meetup.com group with over 900 members, 30+ attending each social meet up.
+The group’s mission is to encourage a communicative environment where creatives from every field know what to expect when working with each other professionally.

+**Scholastic Inc.**

+	Front-end Developer
+	Watertown, MA
+	July 2012 – November 2013

+> With a focus on front end development, information visualization design, and document design, I assisted the Hosting & Operations and Enterprise Services departments.
+Working with engineers and management to put together visuals which would serve as a portal of information for external departments.

+**nSphere Inc.**

 	Front-end Engineer
 	Boston, MA
 	July 2011 – March 2012

 > My primary position in this role was developing the UX for a new white-label local search feature.
-My responsibilities also included updating and building HTML products, branding, and building a new MVC based corporate website.**PullnotPush.com**
+My responsibilities also included updating and building HTML products, branding, and building a new MVC based corporate website.

+**PullnotPush.com**

 	Design and Development
 	Boston, MA
 	July 2010 – Sept.
 2010

 > Working in a web startup in a mostly digital environment.
 The focus was on inbound digital marketing, email, and web pages.
-Hubspot Certified company.**Nuance Communications, Inc., Dragon NaturallySpeaking**
+Hubspot Certified company.

+**Nuance Communications, Inc., Dragon NaturallySpeaking**

 	Graphic Designer
 	Burlington, MA
 	Feb.
 2010 – June 2010

 > A co-op position in the marketing department working with digital, physical, and multimedia marketing.
-My work was based around email marketing, data sheets, and video projects.**Digital Media Design Studio, NU Libraries**
+My work was based around email marketing, data sheets, and video projects.

+**Digital Media Design Studio, NU Libraries**

 	Software Specialist, Designer
 	Boston, MA
 	July 2008 – Feb.
 2009